 5. Consider Using a Property Manager

 Keeping up with maintenance, collecting rent, and dealing with other issues can become a major hassle.
-Most landlords find that hiring a property management company is well worth the investment.
+Most Airbnb landlords find that hiring an Airbnb property management company is well worth the investment.

 However, it’s important to remember that not all companies are the same.
 Look for a highly award condo association management company that you feel comfortable putting in charge of your affairs.
 To do this, you’ll want to do some research, read reviews, and ask for personal recommendations whenever possible.